Greece's Tsipras pleads for debt relief with austere budget

 The document projected a 0.24 percent primary budget deficit - before debt service - this year and a surplus of 0.5 percent next.
 Greece is meant to achieve a primary surplus of 3.5 percent of GDP a year from 2018 under the August deal.

-Athens wants to conclude the first bailout review and recapitalise its banks as soon as possible, hoping to lure back investors, Tsipras told lawmakers.
+Athens wants to conclude the first bailout review and recapitalize its banks as soon as possible, hoping to lure back investors, Tsipras told lawmakers.

 Diplomats and Greek officials say Tsipras and his Syriza party have decided to stop fighting the creditors for now and comply with the bailout in the quest for early debt relief and a return to economic independence.